yegor256/blog/_drafts/events.md

 and understanding.
 It's an average number.
 Of course, it depends on the subject, but not too much.
 This means that if there are 30 people in the room, only a few of them are my active listeners.
 It's very difficult to present to just a few people.
-You simply can't afford to lose their attention not even for a second.
+You simply can't afford to lose their attention, even for a second.
-With a hundred people the situation becomes more manageable.
-There are 8-12 people, who are actively listening.
+With a hundred people, the situation becomes more manageable.
+There are 8-12 people who are actively listening.
 Even if I lose a few of them, it's not a big deal.
 The best size of the room is 250 people.
 That's the ideal audience for a technical talk.